Tillerino/scruse/README.md

 ## Roadmap

 ### Short-term:
-- Sort out missing properties.
+- Sort out required properties.
 - Allow polymorphism for sealed interfaces without further annotations.

 ### Long-term:

 - Slowly add support for more Jackson annotations, but on a need-to-have basis.
   There are so many annotations that we cannot support them all.
+- Get rid of Mapstruct dependency